KxSystems/docs/docs/cloud/gcpm/architecture.md

 ## Locality, latency and resilience

 The standard tick set-up on premises requires the components to be placed on the same server.
-The tickerplant (TP) and real-time database (RDB) are linked via the TP log file and the RDB and historical database (HDB) are bound due to RDB EOD splaying.
+The tickerplant (TP) and realtime database (RDB) are linked via the TP log file and the RDB and historical database (HDB) are bound due to RDB EOD splaying.
 Customized kdb+tick release this constraint in order to improve resilience.
 One motivation could be to avoid HDB queries impacting data capture in TP.
 You can set up an HDB writer on the HDB box and RDB can send its tables via IPC at midnight and delegate the I/O work together with the sorting and attribute handling.

 The feed handlers are recommended to be placed outside the TP box on another VM between TP and data feed.
 This way malfunctioning of the feed handler has a smaller impact on TP stability.

+## VM Maintenance, live migration

+Virtual machines run on real physical machines.
+Occasionally physical machines suffer hardware failures.
+Google developed a suite of monitoring tools to detect hardware failure as early as possible.
+If the physical server is considered unreliable then the VM is moved to a healthy server.
+In most cases, the migration is unnoticed in Google Cloud, in contrast to to an on-premise solution where DevOps are involved and it takes time to replace the server.
+Improving business continuity is a huge value for all domains.

+Even Google Cloud cannot break the laws of physics.
+Thes migration step takes some time: data must be transferred over the network.
+The more memory you have, the longer it takes to migrate the VM.
+VMs that run the RDB are likely to have the largest memory.
+During migration, client queries are not ignored but delayed a bit.
+The connections are not dropped, the queries go into a buffer temporarily, and are executed after the migration.

+VM migration is not triggered solely by hardware failure.
+Google needs to perform maintenance that is integral to keeping infrastructure protected and reliable.
+Maintenance events are logged in Stackdriver and you can receive advance notice by monitoring the `/computeMetadata/v1/instance/maintenance-event metadata` value.
+Furthermore, Google provides `gcloud` command `compute instances simulate-maintenance-event` to simulate a maintenance event.
+You can use this function to measure the impact of live migration and provide an SLA for the kdb+tick.

 ## Recovery